isc-projects/kea/doc/guide/dhcp4-srv.rst

                // The suboption 2 value is defined as any other option.
 However,
                // we want to send this suboption 2, even when the client didn't
-               // explicitly requested it (often there is no way to do that for
+               // explicitly request it (often there is no way to do that for
                // vendor options).
 Therefore we use always-send to force Kea
                // to always send this option when 25167 vendor space is involved.
                {